elastic/apm-agent-nodejs/README.md

 BSD-2-Clause

-<br>Made with ♥️ and ☕️ by Opbeat and our community.
+<br>Made with ♥️ and ☕️ by Elastic and our community.